annabkr/Mancala/README.md

 # Neo-Mancala

-My first substantial solo project: a console game based off of the ancient board game of Mancala, with a twist.
+My first substantial solo project, from May 2018: a console game based off of the ancient board game of Mancala, with a twist.

 There are two players.
 You (Player 1) and Gerty (Player 2).